-This would be useful to keep data of every country in one shard which would result in better performance for queries working on a per country base.
-You can also specify multiple shardkeys.
 Note however that if you change the shard keys from their default ["key"], then finding a document in the collection by its primary key involves a request to every single shard.
 Furthermore, in this case one can no longer prescribe the primary key value of a new document but must use the automatically generated one.
 This latter restriction comes from the fact that ensuring uniqueness of the primary key would be very inefficient if the user could specify the primary key.

-On which node in a cluster a particular shard is kept is undefined.
+On which DBServer in a Cluster a particular shard is kept is undefined.
 There is no option to configure an affinity based on certain shard keys.